Cycymomo/nexma/README.md

 ## Server
 Code is in the `server` directory.
+It's performed by GraphQL Yoga.

 You can access your server GraphQL playground via http://localhost:4000

 ## Prisma
 Code is in the `server/prisma` directory.

-You can access your admin GraphQL playground via http://localhost:PRISMA_PORT
+You can access your Prisma Studio via http://localhost:PRISMA_PORT

-You can manage your data via http://localhost:PRISMA_PORT/_admin

-Generate token (you need to add it in HTTP HEADERS of the admin GraphQL playground + `_admin`)
+Generate a `token`

-    ❯ cd server/prisma && prisma token
+    ❯ cd server/prisma && prisma2 token

+Deploy `prisma`

-Deploy `prisma` (when you make change to your data structure.
-Prisma server must running)
+  - When you make change to your schema

+    ❯ cd server/prisma && prisma2 lift save

+  - When you want to push your changes

-    ❯ cd server/prisma && prisma deploy
+    ❯ cd server/prisma && prisma2 lift up